 Check the Ministry of Children and Family Development (MCFD) website for the definition of the term - Autism Spectrum Disorder (ASD).
-For questions regarding your child's autism funding, contact Autism Funding 1 877 777-3530.
+For questions regarding your child's autism funding, contact Autism Funding Support Team 1 877 777-3530.
 For questions about available community resources and building a support team, contact Autism Information Services BC for an Autism Support Specialist at 1 844 878-4700.
-Also check the Autism Information Services BC (AIS BC) brochure.
-The website contains helpful information on what is autism, how to get a diagnostic assessment, access funding, build a support team, the Parent's Handbook in multi-languages, use The Registry of Autism Service Providers (RASP) to search for a service provider and much more.
+The website contains helpful information on what is autism, how to get a diagnostic assessment, access funding, build a support team, the Parent's Handbook in multi-languages.
+Use The Registry of Autism Service Providers (RASP) to search for a service provider and much more.